 - Search engines will like it too

-I’m a fan of niches.
+I am a fan of niches.
 I always have been an probably always will be.
-The web is the perfect vehicle for niche marketers because customers can really find the solutions they are really looking for and the marketers can create niches that historically would have been insignificant — but on a global web basis can be giii-normous.
-(The last word isn’t really English – please forgive!)
+The web is the perfect vehicle for niche marketers because customers can really find the solutions they are really looking for and the marketers can create niches that historically would have been insignificant – but on a global web basis can be giii-normous.
+(The last word is not really English – please forgive!)

 The really key point is that the niche serves a very specific type of customer well – now that for me is a definition of something which will automatically lead to great quality content.

 So, here is how to craft this strategy together

 - Develop new product or choose an existing relevant product

 - Pick the most significant and relevant high traffic keyword